fakenmc/sorttest_c/README.md

 It is also possible to use the shell built-in *time* command, which is available by default on Linux and OSX.
-For Windows, [Cygwin] and [MinGW] provide a [Bash] shell with this command.
-Note that redirecting the output of this built-in command to a file is [tricky].
+For Windows, [Cygwin] and [MinGW] provide a [Bash] shell with this command, but there are [native alternatives].

 ##### Default output format